-- This study will be conducted in accordance with the protocol and with the following: - Consensus ethical principles derived from international guidelines including the Declaration of Helsinki and Council for International Organizations of Medical Sciences International Ethical Guidelines - Applicable ICH of Technical Requirements for Pharmaceuticals for Human Use GCP Guidelines - Applicable Japan Ministry of Health, Labour and Welfare guidance on Basic Principles on Global Clinical Trials - Applicable laws and regulations - The protocol, protocol amendments, ICF, IB, and other relevant documents (eg, advertisements) must be submitted to an IRB/IEC by the investigator and reviewed and approved by the IRB/IEC before the study is initiated. - Any amendments to the protocol will require IRB/IEC approval before implementation of changes made to the study design, except for changes necessary to eliminate an immediate hazard to study subjects. - The investigator will be responsible for the following: - Providing written summaries of the status of the study to the IRB/IEC annually or more frequently in accordance with the requirements, policies, and procedures established by the IRB/IEC - Notifying the IRB/IEC of SAEs or other significant safety findings as required by IRB/IEC procedures - Providing oversight of the conduct of the study at the site and adherence to requirements of 21 CFR, ICH guidelines, the IRB/IEC, European regulation 536/2014 for clinical studies (if applicable), and all other applicable local regulations
+- This study will be conducted in accordance with the protocol and with the following: - Consensus ethical principles derived from international guidelines including the Declaration of Helsinki and Council for International Organizations of Medical Sciences International Ethical Guidelines - Applicable ICH of Technical Requirements for Pharmaceuticals for Human Use GCP Guidelines - Applicable laws and regulations - The protocol, protocol amendments, ICF, IB, and other relevant documents (eg, advertisements) must be submitted to an IEC by the Investigator and reviewed and approved by the IEC before the study is initiated. - Any substantial amendments to the protocol will require IEC approval before implementation of changes made to the study design, except for changes necessary to eliminate an immediate hazard to study subjects. - The Investigator will be responsible for the following: - Providing written summaries of the status of the study to the IEC annually or more frequently in accordance with the requirements, policies, and procedures established by the IEC. - Notifying the IEC of SAEs or other significant safety findings as required by IEC procedures. - Providing oversight of the conduct of the study at the site and adherence to requirements of 21 CFR, ICH guidelines, the IEC, European regulation 536/2014 for clinical studies (if applicable), and all other applicable local regulations.